wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Merging  | E' | E' x 12 bytes | | | |
 | Graph Projection | 2dE/p + 2E' | 12E' bytes | dE/p + E' : 6E' | Okay | |

-If the graph can be duplicated on each GPU, instead of processing distributed edges, each GPU can process only u that hosted by the GPU.
-This eliminate the merging step; as a result, there is no communication needed, and the computation cost reduces to 2dE/p + E'.
+If the graph can be duplicated on each GPU, instead of processing distributed edges, each GPU can process only `u` vertices that are hosted on that GPU.
+This eliminates the merging step; as a result, there is no communication needed, and the computation cost reduces to 2dE/p + E'.

-## Local Graph Clustering
+### Local Graph Clustering

-The Gunrock implementation of Local Graph Clustering (LGC) uses PageRank-Nibble, an variance of the PageRank algorithm.
-PR-Nibble's communication pattern is the same as standard PR: accumulate changes to the vertices to their host GPUs.
-As a result, PR-Nibble should be scalable, same as standard PR.
+The Gunrock implementation of Local Graph Clustering (LGC) uses PageRank-Nibble, a variant of the PageRank algorithm.
+PR-Nibble's communication pattern is the same as standard PR: accumulate changes for each vertex to its host GPU.
+As a result, PR-Nibble should be scalable, just as standard PR.
 PR-Nibble with communication can be done as:

 ```
 // Per-vertex updates